 You also missed Part 2?
 Wtf is your problem?
 Read it here.

 You didn’t seriously miss Part 3, too?
 Ugh, here.

 Want more Finley?
 I aim to please.
 Check out my novel, Victor in the Rubble, a satire of the CIA and the war on terror.
 It’s been called “wickedly funny!” and “a delight!”
+Also check out Victor in the Jungle, my second novel, about a populist dictator.
 And don’t miss my other series, including The Intelligence Community: Smart People Looking at Computers and High Heels, Wigs, and Flamboyant Robes (or…Dictators).
 You can find all my writing here.

 And now: Part 4

 Last week, Ayatollah Ruhollah Khomeini, aka Scary Mullah With Beard, had successfully overthrown the autocratic Shah of Iran and un-ironically named himself Supreme Leader.
 Pretty quickly, Khomeini’s supporters wanted to give the Americans a nice thank you present for their help in their history.
 After all, they had just gotten rid of the Shah, and who had put the Shah in power in the first place?

 I’m Only Holding You Captive Because I Love You